The whistleblower complaint that helped spark the impeachment inquiry into President Donald Trump has a dizzying cast of characters.

 Marie Yovanovitch, former U.S. ambassador to Ukraine

-Yovanovitch became a U.S. ambassador to Ukraine while Zelensky’s predecessor was in office.
+Yovanovitch became the U.S. ambassador to Ukraine while Zelensky’s predecessor was in office.
 She became a vocal critic of Ukrainian officials, calling on them to fight corruption.
-Yuri Lutsenko, the country’s former prosecutor general, responded by accusing Yovanovitch of obstructing Ukrainian law enforcement in corruption cases, according to the complaint.
+Yuri Lutsenko, the country’s former prosecutor general, responded to Yovanovitch’s pressure by accusing her of obstructing Ukrainian law enforcement in corruption cases, according to the whistleblower complaint.
 In May, Yovanovitch was suddenly recalled from her post.
+She told House lawmakers during an Oct.
+11 testimony that the Deputy Secretary of State informed her of a “concerted campaign” against her and pressure from the president to remove her.

 Kurt Volker, former U.S. special representative for Ukraine

 A day after the Trump-Zelensky phone call, Volker met with the Ukrainian president to give “advice to the Ukrainian leadership about how to ‘navigate’ the demands that the president had made,” according to the whistleblower’s complaint.
-Volker also arranged a meeting between Giuliani and Yermak.
-Ahead of a closed-door testimony before members of three House committees, Volker provided text messages that reveal more details about the Trump administration’s contact with Ukraine.
+The State Department said Volker also arranged a meeting between Giuliani and Yermak.
+Volker gave hours of closed-door testimony before members of three House committees on Oct.
+3. Volker provided text messages that revealed more details about the Trump administration’s contact with Ukraine.

-Though his work does not involve U.S.-Ukraine relations, text messages show Sondland communicated regularly with Volker about the effort to pressure Ukraine to investigate Biden and his son.
-Sondland was scheduled for a closed-door testimony before House committees on Oct.
-8, but the Trump administration blocked the meeting.
+Though his official duties do not involve U.S.-Ukraine relations, text messages show Sondland communicated regularly with Volker about the White House effort to pressure Ukraine to investigate Biden and his son.
+Under subpoena, Sondland gave closed-door testimony before three House committees on Oct.
+17, despite efforts from the Trump administration to block him from appearing.

 Bill Taylor, charge d’affaires at the U.S. Embassy in Kiev